-Social work seeks to promote human well-being and to redress social exclusion, human suffering and injustice.
+Social work is a profession which promotes human well-being and the redress of social exclusion, human suffering and injustice.
 It seeks to mobilise the forces of the individual, community and the State to address the processes by which individuals and groups are excluded, marginalized or diminished in their capacity to participate as citizens.
 Social work maintains a particular concern for those who are most marginalized by social, economic or cultural processes or structures.